Sexual Misconduct Policy

 - Confidential counseling and referral: “Counselors/advisors” as designated in this policy may counsel a student confidentially to provide support, information, referral, and/or exploration of possible actions.

-- Informal voluntary mediation, contingent on the availability of qualified mediators.
-This option is available only for complaints of sexual harassment, but not for sexual violence including rape, sexual abuse, sexual assault, and sexual battery.
+- Informal voluntary mediation, contingent on the availability of qualified mediators and on the voluntary, informed and written consent of both parties.
+This option is available only for complaints of sexual violence including but not limited to rape, sexual abuse, sexual assault and sexual battery.

 Formal Resolution Options:

-The complainant has the right to pursue the applicable following options individually or simultaneously as applicable.
+The complainant has the right to pursue the applicable following options individually or simultaneously:

-Note that: Investigation and resolution will be prompt, fair, and impartial.
+- investigation and resolution will be prompt, fair and impartial;

-- The standard of evidence for a finding of “responsible” is preponderance of the evidence.
+- standard of evidence for a finding of “responsible” is preponderance of the evidence;

-- Accuser and accused are entitled to have an advisor of their respective choice present at a disciplinary proceeding and any related meetings.
-An advisor serves on a consulting (non-participatory) basis in a disciplinary hearing.
+- accuser and accused are entitled to have an advisor of their respective choice present at a disciplinary proceeding and any related meetings.
+An advisor serves on a consulting (non-participatory) basis in a disciplinary hearing; and,

-- If the accused is an Alamance Community College employee, contracted employee, or visitor, such individual shall file a formal complaint with campus security, employment supervisor, and/or the Title IX Coordinator (Director of Human Resources) and follow the College’s grievance procedures.
-An employee found responsible will be assigned one or more of the following disciplinary sanctions: oral warning, written warning, special training appropriate to the findings, probation, suspension, dismissal.
+- If the case is dismissed under the Title IX Final Rule 2020 and the accused is an Alamance Community College employee or contracted employee, the College will follow its employee grievance procedures, including appeal procedures.
+An employee found responsible will be assigned one or more of the following disciplinary sanctions: oral warning, written warning, special training appropriate to the findings, probation, suspension or dismissal.

-- File a criminal complaint with a local law enforcement agency.
-Campus security staff will assist with this process.
+- File a criminal complaint with the applicable local law enforcement agency.
+Public Safety staff will assist with this process.

 NOTIFICATION OF OUTCOME